phoenixframework/phoenix/guides/telemetry.md

 ## Libraries using Telemetry

-Telemetry is quickly becoming the de-facto standard for instrumenting events in Elixir.
+Telemetry is quickly becoming the de-facto standard for package instrumentation in Elixir.
 Here is a list of libraries currently emitting `:telemetry` events.

 Library authors are actively encouraged to send a PR adding their own (in alphabetical order, please):